Sinacam/cmd/README.md

 auto success = r.call("foo 42");
 ````

 The return value of the function is ignored.
 The arguments are parsed like bash, supporting quoting.
 If parsing fails, success is false and the function isn't called.
-The string is converted to their respective arguments by calling `erasure::from_string<T>{}(token)`.

 # Installation
 erasure is header only, just `#include"erasure.hpp"`.